Codecademy/docs/content/java/concepts/compiler/compiler.md

 ## Online Java Compilers

-There are several sites that offer online Java compilers, allowing the entry of small Java programs in a web-based IDE and running them on the fly.
+Several sites offer online Java compilers, allowing the entry of small Java programs in a web-based [IDE](https://www.codecademy.com/resources/docs/general/ide) and running them on the fly.
 [JDoodle](https://www.jdoodle.com/online-java-compiler/) is one such site that offers this ability.